hpc/charliecloud/doc/ch-convert.rst

   :code:`dir`
     Ordinary filesystem directory (i.e., not a mount point) containing an unpacked image.
-Output directories that already exist are replaced if they look like an image; otherwise, exit with an error.
+Output directories that already exist are replaced if they look like an image.
+If the output directory is empty, the conversion should use the directory without overwriting it.
+If the directory doesn’t look like an image and isn’t empty, exit with an error.

   :code:`docker`
     Internal storage for Docker.